 Of course not.

-That is a ludicrous proposition, especially when the alternative fact pattern is that Fusion GPS went and hired Nelly Orr, the wife of Bruce Orr, and then the FBI had become so politicized under the Obama administration that they were literally valeting information bought by the Democratic National Committee to a FISA court to get permission to spy on their political enemies.
+That is a ludicrous proposition, especially when the alternative fact pattern is that Fusion GPS went and hired Mellie Orr, the wife of Bruce Orr, and then the FBI had become so politicized under the Obama administration that they were literally valeting information bought by the Democratic National Committee to a FISA court to get permission to spy on their political enemies.

 That's what we're talking about, and it's the biggest scandal in the 2016 election.

-All right, let's move on, because we don't know which was given more weight, but it's certainly, I think the Australian ambassador story that would never meet the smell.
+All right, let's move on because we don't know which was given more weight, but it's certainly, I think, the Australian ambassador story, that would never meet the smell.

 In other words, no FBI official in their right mind would ever justify a criminal probe of anyone based on that type of hearsay.